BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

     * `display_history` - If set to `true`, the interceptor will display all previous messages in the chat after the conversation ends, like there was no conversation.
 This is only supported by some interceptors.
       **This option needs a server restart to take effect when changed!**
+    * `delay` - The delay (in ticks) after the conversation ends and before the interceptor is displayed.
+      This is to let the player some time to read the last conversation message.
 * `damage`
   All damage related settings.
     * `combat_delay` - A delay (in seconds) the player must wait before starting a conversation after the last combat.